epomatti/cbpq-flutter/README.md

 ## How to install it

 1. Install the latest [Flutter SDK](https://flutter.dev/docs/development/tools/sdk/releases)
+2. Install dependencies: `flutter packages get`
-2. Connect your device
+3. Connect your device
-3. Run it with `flutter run`
+4. Run it with `flutter run`

 If you have any problems run `flutter doctor` and see if the environment is properly set up.